Susan Marable still missing 27 years after seen getting into maroon pick-up truck at Yakima, Washington bar

 During that time, Susan met and moved in with Leroy Sadecki and, according to Robyn, did not stop her bad habits.

 Tragedy first struck Susan in June of 1990 when, according to Robyn, Susan was kidnapped off the street by a man who pulled up beside her in his car.
 Robyn says the man, a stranger, then raped Susan in his car.
 Susan managed to escape after a few hours, when the man stopped to get gas.
-She ran toward other people at the gas station, and they took her to the Yakima Police station where she reported what happened.
+She alerted other people at the gas station, and they took her to the Yakima County Sheriff's Office where she reported what happened.

 Sergeant Tim Bardwell of the Yakima Police Department told Dateline that the man, later identified as John Robinson, was apprehended, charged and convicted of first-degree rape and kidnapping in Susan’s case.
 He was sentenced to six years in prison.
 According to a 2017 statement by the Washington State Office of the Attorney General, “in March 2006, the court found Robinson to be a Sexually Violent Predator and civilly committed him to the state’s Special Commitment Center on McNeil Island,” where he remains today.